shreyasl10/Dotfiles/Readme.md

 2) You can change the themes on bspwm with the keybind Ctrl+Alt+T and you can use the Obmenu on openbox to do the same.

 3) If for some reason you find the gtk-theme or icons not changing with change in global theme, open lxappearance either from rofi or from the terminal and change the theme accordingly.

+4) The terminal application Termite has become obsolete now.
+I have not bothered changing the terminal application as its already well customized to my liking and I'm comfortable with it.
+If you would prefer another terminal application , install alacritty or kitty instead of termite